10 Etiquette Rules to Follow Whenever You Wear a Face Mask

 Just as there’s a right and wrong way to wear a mask, there’s a right and wrong way to put on and take off your mask.
 The Centers for Disease Control and Prevention (CDC) suggests washing your hands before putting on your face covering.
 When it comes time to remove a cloth mask, the organization says to handle it only by the ear loops or ties, and place it in the washing machine.
 Take care not to touch your eyes, nose, or mouth during the removal process and wash your hands right away.

 Do make sure your mask is clean and in good shape

 It should go without saying, but don’t wear a mask that is torn or damaged in any way, as that likely prevents it from doing its job.
 And after you’ve worn it once, it’s time for a thorough cleaning.
 According to the CDC, you can include your face coverings in your regular loads of laundry or wash by hand.
 Afterward, you can place the mask in direct sunlight to dry or use the highest heat setting on your dryer.
 If you choose the one-time-use versions, learn how to dispose of those face masks properly.

 Do skip the mask when you’re not around others

 Taking a hike on an empty trail?
 Sunbathing in your backyard and nobody else is around?
 “Masks are only necessary when you cannot social distance,” says Grotts.
 “If you’re not in close contact with others, then you don’t need one.”
-These are other examples of situations in which it’s OK to skip the mask.

 For more on this developing situation, including how life might be different post-lockdown, see our comprehensive Coronavirus Guide.